GabrielCodeProject/pool/memory-bank/techContext.md

 - Static site code in `src/`.
 - Markdown content in `content/pages/`.
-- Netlify Functions in `netlify/functions/`.
+- Netlify CMS config in `public/admin/config.yml`.
-- Environment variables managed via `.env` (local) and Netlify dashboard (prod).
+- Images uploaded via CMS to `public/images/uploads/`.
-- Deployed static site to GitHub Pages; backend to Netlify.
+- Deployed static site to GitHub Pages.

 ## Technical Constraints

 - No dynamic Next.js API routes (static export only).
-- All dynamic/admin features must use Netlify Functions.
+- No serverless backend or Netlify Functions.
-- CORS must be handled for all API endpoints.
+- All admin/content management is client-side via Netlify CMS and the GitHub API.
-- Secrets must not be exposed in the static build.
+- Secrets are managed by Netlify CMS OAuth; no backend secrets required.

 ## Dependencies